zhanghai/AndroidFastScroll/README.md

 If you are using any `RecyclerView.ItemDecoration` that implements `onDrawOver()`, you might be interested in [`FixItemDecorationRecyclerView`](library/src/main/java/me/zhanghai/android/fastscroll/FixItemDecorationRecyclerView.java) which can fix the drawing order.

+If you are using any other library that makes use of `RecyclerView.OnItemTouchListener` (e.g. `recyclerview-selection`), you might be interested in [`FixOnItemTouchListenerRecyclerView`](library/src/main/java/me/zhanghai/android/fastscroll/FixOnItemTouchListenerRecyclerView.java) which can correctly handle cancellations when dispatching touch events to listeners.
+You may also want to configure this library before others so that this library can take precedence in touch event handling.

 You can also refer to the [sample app source](sample/src/main/java/me/zhanghai/android/fastscroll/sample) for how things like window insets and lift on scroll are implemented.

 ## License